wesleycamargo/azure-docs.pt-br/articles/connectors/connectors-create-api-twilio.md

 <properties
-pageTitle="Adicionar o Conector do Twilio aos seus Aplicativos lógicos | Microsoft Azure" description="Visão geral do Conector do Twilio com os parâmetros da API REST" services=""
+pageTitle="Add the Twilio Connector in your Logic apps| Microsoft Azure" description="Overview of the Twilio Connector with REST API parameters" services=""
 documentationCenter=""
 authors="msftman"